CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: November 6, 2022 10:00 AM
+date: November 13, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
-banner_image: /images/uploads/anuja-mary-tilj-je1mquo0-ie-unsplash.jpg
+banner_image: /images/uploads/111322graphic.jpg
 priority: true
 ---
-November 6, 2022 at 10:00 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM
+November 13, 2022 at 10:00 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM

-Scripture Reading: Luke 20:27-38
+Scripture Reading: Luke 21:5-19

-Sermon: The Living God
+Sermon: A Sign of the Times

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.